What is challenge-based learning and why does it matter?

 To guide learners in solving real-world problems, challenge-based learning commonly employs the framework of "Investigate, Engage, and Act."
 At ToU, challenges are structured according to a specific model, which facilitates learners in investigating a problem, generating solutions, and ultimately taking action.

-In the first phase, learners are encouraged to explore and investigate the problem they are trying to solve.
+In the second phase, learners are encouraged to explore and investigate the problem they are trying to solve.
 This involves conducting research, gathering information, and analyzing data related to the problem.
 Learners may work individually or in teams during this phase and are encouraged to collaborate and share their findings with each other.

 In the final phase, learners are encouraged to take action to implement their solutions and make a positive impact in the real world.
 This may involve creating a product, organizing a community event, or presenting their findings to a larger audience.
 The goal of this phase is to encourage learners to take ownership of their learning and see the impact they can have on their community and the world.

-Check out how the learners at ToU engage with challenge-based learning by exploring their key takeaways, ongoing projects, and favorite challenges.
+See how the learners at ToU engage with challenge-based learning by exploring their key takeaways, ongoing projects, and favorite challenges.